ethereum-optimism/superchain-registry/docs/hardfork-activation-inheritance.md

 There is a mechanism whereby hardfork activation times are set _superchain-wide_ in the `superchain.toml` configuration file present for each superchain target, but then conditionally propagated to all standard chains in that superchain when configurations are loaded by OP Stack software.
 This allows a single location to be updated and to coordinate many chains' hardfork activations.

-For a chain to "receive" a particular default hardfork activation time, the following conditions must hold:
+For a chain to "receive" a particular default (superchain-wide) hardfork activation time, the following conditions must hold:
 * It must be a standard chain with `superchain_time` set (only standard chains have this field)
 * It must not set a non-nil value for this activation time in its individual configuration file
 * The default hardfork activation must be set in the superchain-wide configuration file